-9.1 Clause 9 of the Bill empowers the Central Govt. to issue directions for making or amending or revoking any regulation within a specified period by inserting section 37 in the Principal Act.
-Central Govt. may itself make/amend/revoke regulations in the event of non-compliance by the Central Council.

-9.2 The Committee has been given to understand that such a provision was necessary to take care of an eventuality where Central Council was not agreeing to the suggestions made by the Central Govt. with regard to regulations.
+- 11.1 This Clause empowers the Central Govt. to issue directions to the Council for making or amending or revoking any regulation within a specified period, by inserting Section 34 after Section 33 in the Principal Act.
+Central Govt. may itself make/amend/revoke regulations in the event of noncompliance by the Central Council. - 11.2 The Committee has been given to understand that such a provision was necessary to take care of an eventuality where Central Council was not agreeing to the suggestions made by the Central Govt. with regard to regulations.
 The Committee is, however, not convinced by the contention of the Department.
-The Committee would like to point out that under section 35 of the Principal Act, the Central Govt. is already empowered to make rules to carry out the purposes of the Act.
-Section 36 provides that the Central Council with the previous sanction of the Central Govt. may make regulations necessary for its functioning.
-The Committee fails to understand the justification for assumption of overriding powers by the Central Govt. as against the powers given to the Central Council, an elected body which will be making/amending/revoking regulations with the previous sanction of the Central Govt.
-The Committee, therefore recommends the deletion of section 37 sought to be incorporated in the Principal Act.

-10. The Committee adopts the remaining clauses of the Bill, including enacting formula and the title without any amendment.
+The Committee would like to point out that under section 32 of the Principal Act, the Central Govt is already empowered to make rules to carry out the purposes of the Act.
+Section 33 provides that the Central Council, with the previous sanction of the Central Govt. may make regulations necessary for its functioning.
+The Committee fails to understand the justification for assumption of over-riding powers by the Central Govt. as against the powers given to the Central Council, an elected body which will be making /amending/revoking regulations with the previous sanction of the Central Govt.
+The Committee therefore, recommends the deletion of section 34 sought to be incorporated in the Principal Act. - 12.
+The Committee adopts the remaining clauses of the Bill, including the enacting formula and the title without any amendment.